 The owner of House Beletage, Zsuzsa Bikkal, loves a challenge, as is evident from her career as a former executive of four- and five-star hotels.
-Bikkal wanted visitors to get a taste of how Hungarians lived in the past, a desire that led her to convert the century-old building into a modern 15-room guest house.
+Bikkal wanted visitors to get a taste of how Hungarians lived in the past, a desire that led her to convert this century-old building into a modern 15-room guesthouse.
 “Our guests like the mix of old and new furniture, the big windows, high ceilings and original parquet floors,” she says.
-Guests’ birthdays and anniversaries are often celebrated with staff, while special seasonal touches add to the homely vibe – expect hot mulled wine in winter and sangria in summer.
+Guests’ birthdays and anniversaries are often celebrated with staff, while seasonal touches add to the homely vibe – expect hot mulled wine in winter and sangria in summer.
 Close by are the Central Market Hall and Gellért Thermal Baths, while the hotel’s street location is an attraction in itself – it served as a backdrop to the 2016 film Inferno.

 With its name derived from owner Edina Losonczi’s childhood nickname – Bibi – Bi&Bi Panzio is an intimate guesthouse noted for its personal service and welcoming atmosphere.
 This is evidenced not least by Losonczi herself, who is on hand to personally assist guests.
-The ten simple but immaculate bedrooms are set across one floor, with breakfast centring on fresh produce bought from the nearby markets and served in a cosy dining room.
+The 10 simple but immaculate bedrooms are set across one floor, with breakfast centring on fresh produce bought from the nearby markets and served in a homely dining room.
 Bi&Bi offers easy access to Metro line 2 (via Széll Kálmán tér station), providing a quick route to the city centre, but it’s also well worth taking a ride on Bus 21 from near the accommodation up to the Buda hills.
 Here, you’ll find spectacular views and hikes, along with the Children’s Railway – a train line built after World War II, run almost completely by children and supervised by adult railway workers.
-The guest house is close to many restaurants, the National Dance Theatre and Millenáris, a park and building complex with venues for exhibitions, plays and concerts.
+The guesthouse is close to many restaurants, the National Dance Theatre and Millenáris, a park and building complex with venues for exhibitions, plays and concerts.

 Across the road from the bustling Grand Market Hall stands a stately apartment block overlooking the Danube and the Liberty Bridge.
-On the second floor of this restored Art Nouveau building lies the tranquil world of Butterfly Home, where owners András and Timea Szuhay have established eight spacious, tastefully designed rooms, some with river views and balconies.
-The diverse buffet breakfast spread is made particularly pleasurable courtesy of András, who is a skilled barista.
+On the second floor of this restored art nouveau building lies the tranquil world of Butterfly Home, where owners András and Timea Szuhay have established eight spacious, tastefully designed rooms, some with river views and balconies.
+The diverse buffet breakfast is made particularly pleasurable courtesy of András, who is a skilled barista.
 In addition to the Grand Market Hall, nearby attractions include the Hungarian National Museum and the Gellért Thermal Baths.

-The homely Budapest Ville Bed and Breakfast is located in Budapest’s happening 7th district – a neighbourhood steeped in history that was once the city’s Jewish ghetto and is now home to ruin bars, speakeasies and hipster cafés.
-Tucked away within a 19th-century building, the B&B is entered through a stunning courtyard, while its four rooms are tastefully decorated with chandeliers, vintage-style furniture and black-and-white photo prints.
+The homely Budapest Ville Bed and Breakfast is located in Budapest’s happening 7th district – a neighbourhood steeped in history that was once the city’s Jewish ghetto and is now home to ruin bars, speakeasies and hipster cafes.
+Tucked away within a 19th-century building, this B&B is entered through a stunning courtyard, while the four rooms are tastefully decorated with chandeliers, vintage-style furniture and black-and-white photo prints.
 Rather than a dining room, here a continental breakfast is served in-room.
 Budapest Ville Bed and Breakfast is particularly convenient for visiting Heroes’ Square and the Széchenyi Thermal Baths, and opposite is a bus line that takes you into the city centre in around 10 minutes.